Pacific Western Transportation: Divested (Keolis)

+Discontinued

 Airport Express

 PW Airport Express was purchased after the demise of Gray Coach, which had a franchise to operate a route to the Toronto Pearson International Airport.
 The service connects between selected downtown Toronto locations and Pearson Airport.

-The Toronto Airport Express was discontinued on October 31, 2014 due to falling ridership and the anticipated opening of the Union Pearson Express, a rail link connecting the airport to downtown Toronto.
+The Toronto Airport Express was discontinued on October 31, 2014, due to falling ridership and the anticipated opening of the Union Pearson Express, a rail link connecting the airport to downtown Toronto.

 Porter shuttle

 Porter Airlines provides a shuttle bus service for its passengers between the Royal York Hotel in downtown Toronto and the ferry dock/passenger tunnel to the Billy Bishop Toronto City Airport (island airport).
 The service is operated by Pacific Western at 10-minute intervals using Thomas SLF buses.
 This service has stopped as of March 2020.

 Highway 3 Connector

 Highway 3 Connector was a commuter bus service from Lethbridge to Medicine Hat.